ainhoapergon/isa2024-healthcalc/README.md

 ![Singleton pattern](./design_patterns/Singleton.png "Singleton pattern")

+The main changes are the private constructor and the new method to get the class instance.

 ## Adapter pattern

-The Costa del Sol hospital is now interested in our health calculator project, but they want to use a different interface called ["HealthHospital"](./src/main/java/healthcalc/HealthHospital.java).
-This interface calculates as well the basal metabolic rate and the ideal weight but using height in meters (instead of centimeters) and weight in grams (instead of kilograms).
+The Costa del Sol hospital is now interested in our health calculator project, but they want to use a different interface called *HealthHospital*.
+This interface calculates as well the Basal Netabolic Rate and the Ideal Weight but using height in meters (instead of centimeters) and weight in grams (instead of kilograms).
 As it is incompatible with our first implementation, I will be using the adapter design pattern to avoid this problem and re-use our calculator and its methods.
+The Adapter design pattern allows objects with incompatible interfaces to interact by acting as a bridge between them.
+It's used to integrate classes that couldn't otherwise work together due to mismatched interfaces.
 All changes are shown in the following class diagram:

 ![Adapter pattern](./design_patterns/Adapter.png "Adapter pattern")

+We used the ["HealthHospital"](./src/main/java/healthcalc/HealthHospital.java) interface and we created the ["HealthHospitalAdapter"](./src/main/java/healthcalc/HealthHospitalAdapter.java). class, which will "bridge" both interfaces.

 ## Registry proxy pattern

 We have also been asked to keep a record of the number of times the calculator is used in the computer system, storing the patients data anonymously to calculate the average of the values entered and calculated.
-For this situation we have another interface called ["HealthStats"](./src/main/java/healthcalc/HealthStats.java).
-In this case we will be applying the registry proxy pattern which will store all the parameters.
+For this situation we have been given another interface called *HealthStats*.
+In this case we will be applying the registry proxy pattern which will store all the parameters and calculate all averages.
 All the changes are shown in the following class diagram:

 ![Registry proxy pattern](./design_patterns/Proxy.png "Registry proxy pattern")

+We used the ["HealthStats"](./src/main/java/healthcalc/HealthStats.java) interface and the new class called ["HealthCalcProxy"](./src/main/java/healthcalc/HealthCalcProxy.java) which will store all data and manage the average calculations.

 ## Decorator pattern